jjcxdev/gitsignal/README.md

 ## ⇁ The Solutions

-Git Signal addresses this problem by providing a clear, visual indication of all unsaved files in the current Neovim session.
-By listing these files in a floating window, Git Signal helps you ensure that all changes are saved before committing, reducing the likelihood of incomplete commits and improving overall code quality.
+GitSignal addresses this problem by providing a clear, visual indication of all unsaved files in the current Neovim session.
+By listing these files in a floating window, GitSignal helps you ensure that all changes are saved before committing, reducing the likelihood of incomplete commits and improving overall code quality.

 ## ⇁ Installation